chainwayxyz/citrea-docs/essentials/architecture-and-transaction-lifecycle.md

 The Citrea sequencer is a specialized full node responsible for ordering user transactions and constructing rollup blocks.
 It continuously monitors the mempool and, every two seconds, selects a batch of valid transactions (prioritized by fees) to form the next block.
 Along with these user transactions, the sequencer also injects [system transactions](https://docs.citrea.xyz/developer-documentation/system-contracts#system-transactions) at the beginning of the block, covering important operations such as updating the latest Bitcoin block headers or handling bridge events.
 The sequencer executes all these transactions against the current state of the rollup, updates balances and contract storage, and computes a new state root.
 Gas usage and state changes are also stored in transaction receipts.&#x20;

-Upon assembling and executing a block, the sequencer generates, signs, and broadcasts a **soft confirmation** that attests to the blocks content and the state root.
+Upon assembling and executing a block, the sequencer generates, signs, and broadcasts a **soft confirmation** that attests to the block's content and the state root.
 This provides a fast & provisional confirmation of transactions/blocks for full nodes (i.e., soft-finality).

 Lastly, the sequencer is also responsible for generating sequencer commitments, which provide finality for transactions and blocks once settled on Bitcoin.